The Domain (Austin, Texas): Third phase

 The Domain's third phase consists of 1.4 million square feet of retail, residential and hotel space.
 Included in this space is Endeavor's final retail phase in The Domain, including Domain NORTHSIDE and Rock Rose, a district mostly populated by local businesses.
-Some specific tenants include CB2, AT&T, Nordstrom, Restoration Hardware, Archer Hotel Austin, Salvation Pizza, The Dogwood, Sainte Genevieve, Viva Day Spa, East Side King, Lavaca Street Bar, Kung Fu Saloon and Birds Barbershop.
+Some specific tenants include CB2, AT&T, Nordstrom, Apple, Restoration -Hardware, Archer Hotel Austin, Salvation Pizza, The Dogwood, Sainte Genevieve, Viva Day Spa, East Side King, Lavaca Street Bar, Kung Fu Saloon and Birds Barbershop.
 Phase 3 will bring the total number of residential units to over 3,000 units, with the ultimate goal to bring the total number to 5,000.

 Dallas-based TIER REIT, Inc. (NYSE: TIER) owns and operates the majority of the office space offered at The Domain, including Domain 2 (115,000 square feet), Domain 3 (179,000 square feet), Domain 4 (153,000 square feet), Domain 7 (222,000 square feet) and a 50% interest in Domain 8 (291,000 square feet), which was delivered in 1 Q'2017 at 98% leased.
 In addition, TIER REIT owns over 18 acres of fully entitled land at The Domain that can accommodate an additional 1.3 million square feet of future office space.
 On June 23, 2017, TIER REIT announced that it was commencing development on Domain 11, a 16-story Class A office development.
 Construction is scheduled to begin shortly, with a late-2018 targeted delivery date.
 The building will encompass approximately 324,000 square feet.
 Austin-based Endeavor Real Estate Group owns the Domain 1 and Domain 5 office buildings.

-Endeavor continued to own Domain NORTHSIDE until mid 2019 when it sold Domain NORTHSIDE to Northwood Retail, whilst Simon had acquired phases 1 and 2 in 2008.
+Endeavor continued to own Domain NORTHSIDE until mid 2019 when it sold Domain NORTHSIDE to Northwood Retail, whilst Simon had acquired phases 1 and 2 in 2004.
+In 2018 Northwood Retail partnered with Invesco to assist with management of The Domain.